alxers/book_of_proof/3_chapter.md

 How do A and B intersect?

 3. How many 4-digit positive integers are there that are even or contain no 0's?

+4. This problem involves lists made from the letters T,H,E,O,R,Y, with repetition allowed.